 Restaurants in Boracay serve delicious cuisine but if the price on the menu does not fit your budget, you can buy seafood at the D’Talipapa Market where you’ll find lobsters, crabs, clams, oysters, shellfish, shrimps, fish, and more.
 Once you’re done shopping, just go to one of the many restaurants along the strip who will be more than happy to prepare your seafood for you for a small fee.

 By night time, you can enjoy yourself in one of the party venues along the sandy four-kilometer beach path.
 When you’re ready to retire, you won’t have any problems finding a place to stay as there’s plenty of accommodations to choose from cheap hostels to luxury hotels.
 However, as one of the best beaches in the Philippines, I recommend that you book a room ahead before you come here so your experience is seamless and stress-free as possible.

 2. Samal Island, Davao

-Samal Island is another beautiful place in the South of the Philippines where you can relax, unwind, and forget about time.
+Samal Island is another one of the best beaches in the (South) Philippines where you can relax, unwind, and forget about time.
 It’s located at the countryside of Davao and is conveniently situated outside the typhoon belt which means this island enjoys calm weather all year round.
 Colorful flowers, lush trees, interesting rock formations, mangroves, and coconut palms spread generously throughout the island.